virtual-labs/exp-forced-vibration-nitk/experiment/theory.md

 [<img src="./images/fv17.png" width="450" height="60"/>](./images/fv17.png)

-The above two equations give the steady state amplitude of vibration of two masses respectively as a function of forcing frequency Ï‰.
+The above two equations give the steady state amplitude of vibration of two masses respectively as a function of forcing frequency &omega;.

 </div>